facumolina/evospex-ae/README.md

 ## Artifact Description

-EvoSpex is a tool based on a genetic algorithm for learning postcondition assertions of Java methods.
+EvoSpex is a tool based on a genetic algorithm for learning postcondition assertions of Java methods and it is publicly available at [DOI](https://zenodo.org/record/4458256#.YAyzdpMzagQ).
 A postcondition assertion for a Java method is an expression that captures properties of the method's executions.

 Given a Java method, to produce its postcondition EvoSpex recieves as input sets of valid and invalid pre/post state pairs (i.e., state pairs that represent, and do not represent, the method’s current behavior, respectively).
 Valid pre/post state pairs are obtained by generating executions of the method under analysis, while invalid ones are obtained by mutating the valid pairs.
 Given these inputs, EvoSpex uses a genetic algorithm to explore the state space of candidate postconditions with the goal of obtaining one that is satisfied by the valid pre/post pairs, while leaving out the invalid ones.